 In a world where advertising-supported products, SaaS products with monthly renewals, and free trials are de rigueur, customers don’t have nearly as much incentive to stick around as they used to.
 With switching costs reduced to typing in a different URL or downloading an alternative app on their phone, consumers can be as fickle as they’d like with minimal impact on their wallets; not to mention avoiding painful personal interactions to cancel their subscriptions or the hassle of returning a physical product.

 With plenty of choices and little incentive to stay if they’re not completely satisfied with their experience, customers hold all the cards when determining how long they’ll keep using or paying for a product or service.
-This puts the onus on the product team to not only create an experience people want to try, but one they will want to keep using over and over again.
+This puts the onus on the product team and the product manager to not only create an experience people want to try, but one they will want to keep using over and over again.